s00248142/predictive-rover-suspension/README.md

 protection (future intent), then the targets are just zero.
 Zero target means a level rover body with respect to gravity.

-Mext are separate PD loops for pitch and roll.
+Next are separate PD loops for pitch and roll.
 Clamps are applied to avoid
 undesireable responses and a low-pass filter is applied for smooth transitions.

 The outputs of the pitch and roll PD loops are fed into ```mix_body_degrees()```